elastic/integrations/packages/problemchild/docs/README.md

     - If using an Elastic Beat such as Winlogbeat, add the ingest pipeline to it by adding a simple configuration [setting](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html#pipelines-for-beats) to `winlogbeat.yml`.
 1. **Add the required mappings to the component template**: Go to **Stack Management > Index Management > Component Templates**.
 Templates that can be edited to add custom components will be marked with a `@custom` suffix.
 For instance, the custom component template for Elastic Defend process events is `logs-endpoint.events.process@custom`. **Note:** Do not attempt to edit the `@package` template.
     ![Component Templates](../img/component-templates.png)
-    - If the `@custom` component template does not exist, you can execute the following command in the Dev Console to create it and then continue to the rollover step.
+    - If the `@custom` component template does not exist, you can execute the following command in the Dev Console to create it and then continue to the **Rollover** section in these instructions.
 Be sure to change `<VERSION>` to the current package version.
       ```
       PUT _component_template/{COMPONENT_TEMPLATE_NAME}@custom
       {